jkf87/Midm-2.0/README.md

 ### Mi:dm 2.0

-Mi:dm 2.0 is a __"Korea-centric AI"__ model developed with KT's proprietary technology. __"Korea-centric AI"__ refers to a model that thoroughly internalizes the unique values, cognitive frameworks, and commonsense reasoning intrinsic to Korean society.
-It is not simply about processing and responding in Korean; it is about the profound understanding that reflects and respects the socio-cultural fabric of Korean norms and values.
+**Mi:dm 2.0** is a __"Korea-centric AI"__ model developed using KT's proprietary technology.
+The term __"Korea-centric AI"__ refers to a model that deeply internalizes the unique values, cognitive frameworks, and commonsense reasoning inherent to Korean society.
+It goes beyond simply processing or generating Korean text—it reflects a deeper understanding of the socio-cultural norms and values that define Korean society.

-The newly introduced Mi:dm 2.0 model comes in two versions:
+Mi:dm 2.0 is released in two versions:

-* **Mi:dm 2.0-Mini** is a 2.3B parameter Dense small model, designed for seamless use in environments such as on-device settings and low-end GPUs.
-It was created by pruning and distilling the Base model.

-* **Mi:dm 2.0-Base** has 11.5B parameters and is designed to balance model size and performance by expanding an 8B scale model using the DuS (Depth-up Scaling) method.
-It's a practical model that can be applied to various real-world services, considering both performance and versatility.

-> [!Note]
+- **Mi:dm 2.0-Base**
+  An 11.5B parameter dense model designed to balance model size and performance.
+  It extends an 8B-scale model by applying the Depth-up Scaling (DuS) method, making it suitable for real-world applications that require both performance and versatility.

+- **Mi:dm 2.0-Mini**
+  A lightweight 2.3B parameter dense model optimized for on-device environments and systems with limited GPU resources.
+  It was derived from the Base model through pruning and distillation to enable compact deployment.

+>[!Note]
 > Neither the pre-training nor the post-training data includes KT users' data.

 <br>